ChristianStaubo/trading_bot_arena/README.md

 - Process isolation ensures one bot failure doesn't affect others
 - Graceful shutdown with `Ctrl+C` stops all bots
 - Individual bot status visible in console output

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ **Personal Use**: Use this code for your own trading bots
+- ✅ **Modification**: Modify and improve the code for your needs
+- ✅ **Learning**: Study the code for educational purposes
+- ✅ **Commercial Use**: Use in your own trading operations
+- ❌ **Reselling**: You cannot resell this code as a product
+- ❌ **Warranty**: No warranty or guarantee of trading performance

+**Disclaimer**: This software is for educational and personal use only.
+Trading involves substantial risk of loss and is not suitable for all investors.
+The authors are not responsible for any financial losses incurred through the use of this software.